-During the Financial Year, the Group's exhaust gas emissions increased compared to 2022, attributable to the inclusion of exhaust gas emissions of machinery, which were newly included in the Financial Year due to the improvement of data collection method.
+During the Financial Year, the Group's overall exhaust gas emissions decreased compared to 2023, mainly due to the decreased use of vehicles and machinery based on the needs of construction projects.
 The Group will continue its effort in mitigating the exhaust gas emissions by performing emissions control measures.